Martin-Gleiss/smartvisu/trunk/readme.txt

 --------------------------------------------------------------------------------
 smartVISU is a framework to create a visualisation for a knx-installation with simple html-pages.
 To read and write group-telegramms special tags are used.
-You don't need to know javscript.
+You don't need to know javascript.

 SYSTEMREQUIREMENTS